 So, maybe a high-quality video is the next thing this beautiful rig needs as it reaches its tentacles deeper into the medicinal mushroom scene?
 We finished it recently!
 Go Check it out!👇

-In the past three years, he’s started a medicinal mushroom extract company, cultivated and foraged over 20 species of gourmet and medicinal mushrooms, and returned to the Fungi Academy to teach his techniques to students.
+Since 2020 he’s started a medicinal mushroom extract company, cultivated and foraged over 20 species of gourmet and medicinal mushrooms, and returned to the Fungi Academy to teach his techniques to students

 Responses